businesshub56/Jumga-FlutterWave-/README.md

 ## Frontend Service

 The frontend is written in React-Redux.
 Redux is used for state management and it leverages on react-router library.
+The service is in the folder named **Jumga-Frontend**.
 The services is hosted on vercel.com and can be accessed via this [link](https://businesshub-frontend.vercel.app/)

 ## Application Demo

+This is the [link](https://drive.google.com/file/d/18LUMlSq8KWR5SM0F2Rgro1llhClCW2EQ/view?usp=sharing) to the demo video.
+This video captures some of the features on the application.